 - All commercial vehicles, including delivery trucks and moving vans, require a permit to use DCR parkways – including Soldiers Field Road, Park Drive, Memorial Drive, VFW Parkway, Nantasket Avenue, and the like.
 Download a short term or annual permit application.

-- DCR’s Bureau of Planning and Resource Protection issues research permits to educational institutions and others who propose appropriate studies on DCR properties.
+- DCR’s Bureau of Planning, Design & Resource Protection issues research permits to educational institutions and others who propose appropriate studies on DCR properties.
 A research proposal, progress reports, a site visit, indemnification of DCR, and applicable insurance coverage may be required.

 - DCR reviews applications on a rolling basis; please note that applications must be received at least 30 days in advance.
 See the Research Letter for the research program requirements.
 Complete and submit the Research Application form.